cmtso/EKI_IP/README.md

 - `Drigg_iso`: not used in paper
 - `arb3layers_IP`: 3 layers synthetic model with pinch-out

+See more detailed description of each case in the paper.
+Note some cases have not been included in the paper.

 Order of appearance in Paper:
 | Figure # | folder                       |
 | -------- | ---------------------------- |